mbshbn/Lane-Line-Detection-using-Canny-Edge-Detection/README.md

 1. Combining the original image and the output of the previous step using `cv2.addWeighted`.

-Here is the final result, showing the detcetd lines with the red color:
+Here is the final result, showing the detected lines with the red color:

 Image 1             |  Image 2
 :-------------------------:|:-------------------------: